Health in Ethiopia: Traditional medicine

 In Ethiopian culture there are two main theories of the cause of disease.
 The first is attributed to God or other supernatural forces, while the other is attributed to external factors such as unclean drinking water and unsanitary food.
 Most genetic diseases or deaths are viewed as the will of God.
 Miscarriages are thought to be the result of demonic spirits.

-One medical practice that is commonly practiced irrespective of religion or economic status is female genital mutilation.
-Nearly four out of five Ethiopian women are circumcised.
-There are three levels of circumcision that involve different degrees of cutting the clitoris and vaginal area.
-Many of these practices are done with an unsanitary blade with little or no anesthetics.
-It can result in heavy bleeding, high pain, and sometimes death.

 It was not until Christian missionaries traveled to Ethiopia bringing new religious beliefs and education that modern medicine was infused into Ethiopian medicine.
 Today there are three medical schools in Ethiopia that began training students in 1965 two of which are linked to Addis Ababa University.
 There is only one psychiatric treatment facility in the whole country because Ethiopian culture is resistant to psychiatric treatment.
 Although there have been huge leaps and bounds in medical technology there is still a large problem in the distribution of medicine and doctors in Ethiopia.